tangshuang/tyshemo/docs/model.md

 console.log(model.$views.some.label) // name
 ```

-If you want to make a meta force patched into view, you should return an object in `metas`:
+If you want to make a attr force patched into view, you should return an object in `attrs`:

 ```js
 class MyModel extends Model {